 - 1 tbsp maple syrup - or to taste, any sweetener works

-- In a small sauce pan, combine the milk with the vanilla bean seeds.
-Also, add the emptied vanilla bean.
+- In a small sauce pan, combine the milk with the vanilla bean seeds (or vanilla extract).
+Also, add the emptied vanilla bean (if using).
 Warm up on low-medium heat until it becomes steamy and thicker (don't let it boil).
 Remove from the heat and discard the emptied vanilla bean.

 - Transfer the warm milk in a blender and add the maple syrup and matcha powder.
 Blend on high until combined and frothy, about 30-60 seconds.